dgedon/dgedon.github.io/_pages/about.md

 In my research I try to understand deep learning through theory and empirical observations.
 I am interested in
-- low-dimensional representations of the data and how to explicitly make use of them,
+- low-dimensional data representation learning,
-- training of neural networks and its implicit bias,
+- neural networks dynamics and implicit biases,
-- transfer learning and unsupervised pre-training,
+- the role of overparameterization,
-- the role of overparameterization.
+- unsupervised representation learning.

-On the applied side, my research uses deep models for the evaluation of electrocardiogram (ECG) recordings to (1) help physicians with diagnosis and (2) explore the information within those recordings.
+On the applied side, my research uses deep models for the evaluation of electrocardiogram (ECG) recordings to (1) support physicians with diagnosis and (2) explore the information within those recordings.

 ---
 ## Background